Farmers’ Protest on Farm Bills

 On 30th December 2020, the Government agreed on two demands of the farmers excluding farmers from new pollution laws and dropping amendments to the new Electricity Ordinance.

 All these circumstances show that mistakes have been done by both sides, not from one side.
-Farmers have to understand one thing that there is a need of new farm laws because after LPG (Liberalisation, Privatisation, Globalization) came in India, there is a growth rate in all sector but there is not developed in the field of agriculture and this is beneficial for them as this is the requirement of this era, in other words for the benefit of agriculture we need some amendments in older law otherwise there is a requirement of the new law.
+Farmers have to understand one thing that there is a need for new farm laws because after LPG (Liberalisation, Privatisation, Globalization) came in India, there is a growth rate in all sectors but there is no development in the field of agriculture and this is beneficial for them as this is the requirement of this era, in other words for the benefit of agriculture we need some amendments in older law otherwise there is a requirement of the new law.